AlibabaCloudDocs/ecs/intl.en-US/Network/Elastic Network Interfaces/Configure an ENI.md

     PEERDNS=no
     IPV6INIT=no
     PERSISTENT_DHCLIENT=yes
-    HWADDR=00:16:3e:12:e7:**  #Specify this address as the queried MAC address of the ENI.
+    HWADDR=00:16:3e:12:e7:**  # Specify this address as the queried MAC address of the ENI.
-    DEFROUTE=no  #This indicates that the ENI is not the default route.
+    DEFROUTE=no  # Specify that the ENI is not the default route.
 To prevent the active default route of the ECS instance from being changed when you start the ENI by running the ifup command, do not set eth1 to the default route.
     ```

     Press the Esc key, enter `:wq`, and then press the Enter key to save the file and exit the edit mode.